 By the way, why didn't they ask Judge Kavanaugh when they had the opportunity last week if they now want to expand the scope?

-Now the interesting thing about this email is well, they're now putting out a list of we got to interview this one and this one and this one and this one and this one, including that anonymous person and this anonymous person.
+Now, the interesting thing about this email is, well, they're now putting out a list of we got to interview this one and this one and this one and this one and this one, including that anonymous person and this anonymous person.

-That they're literally trying to tell the FBI how to do their job.
+They're literally trying to tell the FBI how to do their job.

 And we found out this weekend emails were sent late last week by a friend of this left-wing attorney that's representing Professor Ford.